HOW TO RIDE FASTER ON YOUR BIKE: 10 BETTER WAYS – TRAINING AND TECHNIQUE

 You’ll go faster sooner and sustain your improvement more over time by training with a power meter than you will by buying a deep rim wheelset, aero bike, or any other piece of gear I can think of.
 And with the technology improving and the prices dropping, most road cycling enthusiasts in most cases can get all that they need for training with an accurate, consistent and dependable power meter for $500/£400/€500/AU$600 give or take a few hundred depending on what you are able to spend and how much data you feel you need.
 You can read the review and recommendation of the best power meters here to learn more.

-Here’s two other links that will be useful training with power.
-The first is a GCN video which shows you three ways to test for your FTP or functional threshold power, the metric your training is based on.
+Here are two other links that will be useful for training with power.
+The first is a GCN video that shows you three ways to test for your FTP or functional threshold power, the metric your training is based on.

-If the weather doesn’t allow you to get outside to test for your FTP or don’t have a route free of cars and intersections or one that doesn’t have a steady, slightly uphill grade, you can get on your trainer and do Sufferfest’s 4DP or “Full Frontal”, a more robust measure of your fitness.
-It’s an absolute bear doing an FTP or FDP test inside, but if you want to make sure you are continuing to build your power through the winter months, you need to take the test regularly otherwise you are cheating your training.
+If the weather doesn’t allow you to get outside to test for your FTP or don’t have a route free of cars and intersections or one that doesn’t have a steady, slightly uphill grade, you can get on your trainer.
+Most training apps including Sufferfest, TrainerRoad, and Zwift have FTP tests.
+I find it’s an absolute bear doing an FTP test inside and you will generally produce a lower FTP inside than what you can generate outside.
+But, if you want to make sure you are continuing to build your power through the winter months, you need to take the test regularly otherwise you are cheating your training.

-The point is that a training program is essential to going faster and training with power is by far the best (maybe only) way to train to improve your speed.
+The point of all of this is that a training program is essential to going faster and training with power is by far the best way to train to improve your speed.
 You’ve got plenty of tools to build your training program around and keep it going throughout the year.

 3. Practice Riding Techniques